-As you’re working on earning AA miles, you may wonder what target goal you should set.
-In other words, how many American Airlines miles you need to earn to get a free flight?
+As you're working on earning AA miles, you may wonder what target goal you should set.
+In other words, how many American Airlines miles do you need to earn to get a free flight?
 There is no set number of AA miles required for a free flight because the amount needed varies by where you want to fly, which class you plan to travel and whether you want to fly American or a partner airline.

 However, the American Airlines redemption chart shows that the miles needed for a free flight on American range from less than 10,000 for a short domestic flight in the United States to over 250,000 for the most expensive first-class flight to the South Pacific.

 American Airlines miles do expire if you stop using your account for an extended time.
 The good news is that it's easy to keep American miles from expiring.
 To keep your AAdvantage account active, you need to earn or redeem American miles at least once in an 18-month period.
 Every time you earn or redeem, the clock starts over and your miles are good for another year and a half.
 If you worry that your American miles might be on the verge of expiring, you can prevent that from happening by using your AAdvantage credit card, shopping the American Airlines online mall or doing any other activity that will earn you miles.

 American Airlines miles are valuable rewards that can help you to take an island vacation, fund business travel for your startup or take the kids to visit their grandparents on the other side of the country.

 You can use AAdvantage miles to take any journey from a basic domestic coach flight on American to a first-class luxury trip on a partner airline like Cathay Pacific or Japan Airlines.
 Now that you know all the secrets to earning American miles, it's time to jump-start your earnings so you can hit your goal and book that flight.